 Are there pivotal moments in life, those moments where nothing is quite the same after?

 Like almost every other night of my life, I woke up needed a trip to the john.
 And there, standing in front of the toilet bare naked, reality somehow made a very strong shift.
-It was a physical sensation, as if life were blurred and had been blurred and fuzzy for a very long time, but now the lens of perception has somehow been adjusted and brought into sharp focus.
-It was really me, standing there . . . peeing.
-But really me.
+It was a physical sensation, as if life were blurred - and had been blurred and fuzzy for a very long time - but now the lens of perception had somehow been adjusted and brought into sharp focus.
+It was really me, standing there peeing - really me.

-There was an acute physical sense of presence and life and recognition of myself, quite distinct and strong.
+There was an acute physical sense of presence and life, and recognition of myself quite distinct and strong.
 There was a unique sensation of my bare body standing on bare feet, slightly cold.
-I could feel blood moving in my veins, my breath going in and out.
+I could feel blood moving in my veins, and my breathing in and out.

 Yes, at one level, I knew where I was.
 It was all familiar.
 Yet, at a most concrete level, just at that exact moment, the question; “How did I get here?” was very real.
 I felt somehow I had just arrived here from a long time past and was standing now at the toilet.